sathishkumar04vsk/task-management-app/README.md

 ## Setup Instructions

 1. Clone the repository:
+    You can clone the repository using either HTTPS or SSH.
+Choose one of the following commands based on your preference:

     using https:

     ```bash
     git clone https://github.com/sathishkumar04vsk/task-management-app.git
     ```

     using ssh:

     ```bash
     git clone git@github.com:sathishkumar04vsk/task-management-app.git
     ```

     Navigate to the project directory:

     ```
     cd task-management-app
     ```

 2. Docker setup:

     - Ensure Docker is installed and running.